lowrycito/handbook/pages/study-manual-general-handbook-38-church-policies-and-guidelines.md

 the ordinance of sealing to parents.

 Sometimes a woman who has been sealed to a man later has children with another man.
-When this occurs, these children are born into the covenant of the first sealing unless they were born (1) after the sealing was canceled or (2) after it was withdrawn due to resignation or withdrawal of Church membership.
+When this occurs, these children are born into the covenant of the woman’s most recent sealing unless they were born (1) after the sealing was canceled or (2) after it was withdrawn due to resignation or withdrawal of Church membership.

 38.4.2.2

 #### Children Who Are Not Born in the Covenant

-Children who are not born in the covenant can become part of an eternal family by being sealed to their natural or adoptive parents.
+Children who are not born in the covenant can become part of an eternal family by being sealed to:

+  * Their natural parents.

+  * Their adoptive parents.

+  * A natural or adoptive parent and a stepparent (see 38.4.2.5).

 These children receive the same blessings as if they had been born in the covenant.

-_Living children._ A living child may be sealed only to two parents—a husband and wife—and not to one parent only.
 See 27.4.1 for information about issuing temple recommends for children being sealed to their parents.

 Members who are 21 or older must be endowed before being sealed to their parents.